hdushan/quickquote/README.md

 Travis build for above webapp: https://travis-ci.org/
-(search for the public repository “quickquote”)
+- search for the public repository “quickquote”

 Plan for workshop:

-Step 1: Demonstrate the problem (ie time the tests as is) Step 2: Demonstrate how parallelisation improves it (ie time the tests after using selenium grid to distribute it across two machines)
+- Demonstrate the problem (ie time the tests as is)
+- Demonstrate how parallelisation improves it (ie time the tests after using selenium grid to distribute it across two machines)
-Step 3: Demonstrate how a headless browser improves it (ie time the test after changing it to use selenium/phantomjs instead of selenium/chrome)
+- Demonstrate how a headless browser improves it (ie time the test after changing it to use selenium/phantomjs instead of selenium/chrome)
-Step 4: Demonstrate how adhering to the Test pyramid improves it (ie time the test after moving some tests to the unit test layer)
+- Demonstrate how adhering to the Test pyramid improves it (ie time the test after moving some tests to the unit test layer)